American Indians in Oklahoma

 (Seal courtesy of the Seminole Nation.)

 The Seminole people at one time were a part of the Creek Nation in Georgia and Alabama but separated and moved to northern Florida.
 In the beginning of the nineteenth century, most but not all of the tribe was forcibly removed from their homelands and relocated to present-day Oklahoma.
-They were placed within the Creek Nation initially, but later signed a treaty establishing themselves as the Seminole Nation.
-During the Civil War most Seminoles sided with the Confederacy.
+They were placed within the Muscogee (Creek Nation) initially, but later signed a treaty establishing themselves as the Seminole Nation.
+During the Civil War, most Seminole sided with the Confederacy.

 Today the headquarters are in Seminole, Oklahoma, and the tribe continues to revitalize their culture and the Muskogee language.